Aleksandarf/piHomeEasy/README.md

 #Control HomeEasy/Chacon/Byebyestandby devices

+Forked to match "my" nexa timing better, and to give me ability to messa around.
+Thanks Nenad Bogojevic.

 This tool can switch on and off the remote-controlled plugs using HomeEasy protocol.

 More information about protocol can be found at: